-James Owen is program manager for The Asia Foundation’s Inclusive Cities program in Myanmar.
+James Owen is program manager for The Asia Foundation’s Urban program in Myanmar.
 This holistic program works with diverse urban government actors, think tanks and community groups to help make urbanization work for a broad base of residents.
 As economist and team lead for municipal reform, James established a dynamic team that has piloted and scaled a range of innovative implementation approaches to improve the way municipal governments fund, plan and implement their mandates.
 This has included the piloting and scaling of the City Life Survey, a public perception survey capturing urban well-being across Myanmar’s cities, and phone and tablet-based applications to improve revenue collection and citizen engagement in over 12 cities of five states and regions.

 Before joining the Foundation, James worked as an economist for the United Kingdom government for seven years.
 From 2015 to 2017 he served as a Myanmar based DFID country economist helping to shape the office’s strategic vision and overseeing implementation of programs on Public Financial Management and engagement with country’s political elites.
 Responsible for improving value for money of programming in this uncertain and dynamic context he helped to incorporate political economy analysis and adaptive programming into the design of DFID Burma programs.